Edison Academy Magnet School

 https://www.mcmsnj.net/perthamboy

-The Perth Amboy Campus of Middlesex County Vocational and Technical Schools offers students the opportunity to pursue a goal of either post-secondary education or employment.
+The Perth Amboy Magnet School offers students the opportunity to pursue a goal of either post-secondary education or employment.
 Students find an educational program that combines academics with career majors.
-Structured in the School within a School model, it offers programs in career themes that include The School of Art and Design, The School of Automotive and Fabrication Technology, The School of Construction Technology, The School of the Arts and The School of Professional and Consumer Services.
-All of our Academic Classes at the Perth Amboy Campus are College Preparatory classes and meet the requirements of a four-year College or University.
-Students who attend the Perth Amboy campus also participate in interscholastic sports, organizations related to career areas as well as the extracurricular activities found in the comprehensive high school.
+All of the Academic Classes at the Perth Amboy Magnet are College Preparatory classes and meet the requirements of a four-year College or University.
+Students who attend the Perth Amboy also participate in interscholastic sports, organizations related to career areas as well as the extracurricular activities found in the comprehensive high school.
 Community service activities and service projects complement the academic component.
 The unique needs of all students are met with services provided by a dedicated teaching staff and educational service professionals like guidance counselors and child study team members.
 It is the goal of the campus to provide a cross content learning experience that set students on a lifelong career path.

 Piscataway Magnet School